-6.1.1.1 It is recommended to ventilate sleeping rooms and living quarters at least once per day for 20 to 30 minutes each time.

-6.1.1.2 When berthing at the port, seafarers may not be required to wear masks and gloves when working on deck away from their living quarters.

-6.1.1.3 It is recommended to make reasonable arrangements to control the number of people onboard the ship, including family members and their frequency of visits.
-All ship visits should be limited within a certain area.

-6.1.1.4 Seafarers tested normal temperature may go shore under the condition that they have met the local prevention and control requirements, but still, need to avoid lingering on the crowded space.
-The ship should record crew's shore visits.

-6.1.2 If seafarers on domestic ships had direct contact with persons on international ships on ship-to-ship operations, and the international ships docked in ports with the severe epidemic situation during the past 14 days or had confirmed/suspected/close contact COVID-19 cases or persons were running fever/with respiratory symptoms, then the domestic ships should follow the requirements and control measures laid down in chapters II, III, IV and V.
+- 6.1.1.1 It is recommended to ventilate sleeping rooms and living quarters at least once per day for 20 to 30 minutes each time. - 6.1.1.2 When berthing at the port, seafarers may not be required to wear masks and gloves when working on deck away from their living quarters. - 6.1.1.3 It is recommended to make reasonable arrangements to control the number and the frequency of visits of people onboard the ship, including their family members.
+All ship visits should be limited within a certain area. - 6.1.1.4 Seafarers tested normal temperature may go shore under the condition that they have met the local prevention and control requirements, but still, need to avoid lingering on the crowded space.
+The ship should record crew's shorevisits. - 6.1.2 If seafarers on domestic ships had direct contact with persons on international ships on ship-to-ship operations, and the international ships docked in ports with the severe epidemic situation during the past 14 days or had confirmed/suspected/close contact COVID-19 cases or persons were running fever and unable to rule out COVID-related reasons, then the domestic ships should follow the requirements and control measures laid down in chapters II, III, IV and V.